weiliu-ai/auda/README.md

 ## Model Zoo
-You can download the models with the scores below from [Baidu Yun](https://pan.baidu.com/s/1HxJDeGNToggID3Ccjcv7Xg), Extraction code: 1u4t.
+You can download the models with the scores below from [Baidu Yun](https://pan.baidu.com/s/1HxJDeGNToggID3Ccjcv7Xg)(Extraction code: 1u4t.)

 ## Acknowledgements
 Note that this code is heavily borrowed from [xMUDA](https://github.com/valeoai/xMUDA) and [ADVENT](https://github.com/valeoai/ADVENT).